k-privateai/k-privateai.github.io/_posts/2025-01-28-PST - K-PAI seminar reflection - 03.markdown

 achieved its ambitious goal of bridging the technical, business, and societal dimensions of AI, demonstrating how Silicon Valley's technological innovation can be thoughtfully aligned with broader human values and social responsibility.
-This holistic approach, enriched by vibrant networking opportunities and elevated by an exceptional Korean fusion dining experience, has set a new standard for AI forums in the region.
+This holistic approach, enriched by vibrant networking opportunities and elevated by an exceptional Korean fusion dining experience, has set a new standard for AI forums in the Silicon Valley.
 The overwhelming success of this gathering has generated unprecedented enthusiasm for <a href="/#silicon-citadel">the next K-PAI seminar scheduled for Feb 12, 2025</a>, where this vital conversation will continue.